“Invisible” Endnotes

 Invisible Endnotes in Practice

-Figure 14.6 (which is referred to in CMOS 14.53) shows what page 266 looks like in Gillian O’Brien’s Blood Runs Green: The Murder That Transfixed Gilded Age Chicago (University of Chicago Press, 2015).
+Figure 13.6 (under CMOS 13.57) shows what page 266 looks like in Gillian O’Brien’s Blood Runs Green: The Murder That Transfixed Gilded Age Chicago (University of Chicago Press, 2015).
 That page consists of endnotes that apply to text toward the end of chapter 9 and the beginning of chapter 10 of O’Brien’s book.

-For those of you who don’t have access to the figure in CMOS, here’s a snippet from the middle, showing three consecutive endnotes:
+For those of you who don’t have access to the figure in CMOS, here’s a snippet from the middle, showing two consecutive endnotes:

-Those three numbers in the left-hand column are page and note numbers: “187n3” refers to the third note for page 187; “188” refers to a note for page 188 (the only one on that page); and “190n1” refers to the first of four notes for page 190.
-The three phrases in bold and italics are taken from those respective pages in the text.
+Those numbers in the left-hand column are page and note numbers.
+The number 188 refers to a note for page 188 (the only one on that page), and 190n1 refers to the first of four notes for page 190.
+The two phrases in bold and italics are taken from those respective pages in the text.

-Most books don’t add note numbers in addition to the page numbers; the key phrases are sufficient for finding the notes—and besides, the notes aren’t actually numbered in the text.
-But they’re an option.
+Most books don’t add note numbers in addition to the page numbers for pages that have more than one note; the key phrases are sufficient for finding the passages of text to which the notes refer, and the note numbers don’t actually appear in the text.
+But they’re an option, and they make it easier to cite a specific note in O’Brien’s book.

-As for the key phrases, they don’t need to be in bold and italics (many books use regular text), but they are usually followed by a colon.
-And any quotation marks should be limited to those that appear in the text (like the ones in Speaking “as a citizen”).
+As for the key phrases, they don’t need to be in bold and italics (many books just use regular text), but they are usually followed by a colon.
+Any quotation marks should be limited to those that appear in the text (like the ones in Speaking “as a citizen”).

 The Author’s Job